FlagMyLease

 Practical Steps for Massachusetts Renters

-- Know the triple damages leverage.
-In deposit disputes, the threat of triple damages plus attorney's fees gives you significant negotiating power.
+1. Triple damages may apply.
+In deposit disputes, the threat of triple damages plus attorney's fees may provide significant negotiating power.
 Many landlords will settle rather than face a §15B claim.
-Document everything to strengthen your position.
+Documentation may strengthen a tenant's position in such disputes.

 Boston's Broker Fee Landscape